urwen/temper/README.md

 NOTE: Please submit all pull requests to https://github.com/ccwienk/temper The repository at https://github.com/urwen/temper is not well maintained.
-Pham has rebased to ccwienk/temper and encourages you to support Christian Cwienk efforts to maintain temper -- with Pham's profound thanks and gratitude!
+Pham has rebased to ccwienk/temper and encourages you to support Christian Cwienk's efforts to maintain temper -- with Pham's profound thanks and gratitude!

 ## Design